gdedrouas/Exchange-AD-Privesc/DNSAdmins/DNSAdmins.md

 From there, I can only speculate that either they have an unreleased fix on their testing environments, or their path of Exchange deployment on AD is different from what is commonly observed on live domains, which are upgraded and not redeployed on CU releases.
+If the aformentionned *Deny* ACEs are positioned on your environment, it is probably *NOT* vulnerable.

 * Description of the issue